aaliyanexe/aaliyanexe/README.md

 🚀 About Me

-🎓 Education:
-I’m a 3rd-semester Software Engineering student at COMSATS University Islamabad, specializing in mobile app development.
+I’m a 3rd-semester Software Engineering student at COMSATS University Islamabad, focusing on mobile app development.

-💡 Passion:
-I love creating seamless, high-performance Flutter apps — combining clean code, modern design, and intuitive user experiences.
+I build high-performance Flutter apps that blend clean code, scalable architecture, and elegant UI/UX.

-🧠 Currently Learning:

-Flutter & Dart — building cross-platform, production-ready apps

-UI/UX Design — shaping beautiful, accessible, and purposeful interfaces

-Firebase — adding authentication, databases, and real-time features

-Version Control (Git & GitHub) — writing maintainable and collaborative code

-App Architecture — exploring scalable patterns like MVVM & Clean Architecture

-🌱 Future Goal:
+Currently mastering Flutter, Dart, Firebase, and Git/GitHub, while refining skills in UI/UX design and architectural patterns like MVVM and Clean Architecture.

-To expand into backend development and grow into a full-stack mobile developer, building complete, end-to-end digital experiences.
+My next goal is to expand into backend development and grow into a full-stack mobile developer, capable of crafting complete, end-to-end digital experiences.
 ---

 ## 🛠️ Skills & Technologies 🛰️